 "Possibly."
 There was an awkward silence, as each man waited for the other to ask the next question.
 Finally, Gregor prodded, "What can you tell me about the Key?"

 The wry grin was back on Stilgrevsen's face.
 "That's not how this works, Franz.
 You tell me about the Key, and I tell you if you're right or not."

 Gregor took in a deep breath.
 "I have a student researching Madagascan Dragons, and asking his professors how one might graft a memory onto a wand."

 Stilgrevsen was silent for a moment.
 He leaned back in his chair and stared at Gregor.
 "Well, I'm impressed.
 He's there, or nearly there.
 I still don't get why his marks are average, though.
 That wand is a powder keg.
 He should be brilliant or awful with it."

 Gregor sighed.
 "The student making the inquiries is not the student whose father bought the wand."

 A mischievous grin crept up the old man's face.
 "His buddy?
 A step-brother, maybe?"

 "His rival.
-The first boy challenged another student twice this fall, and was disarmed both times.
+The first boy challenged another student twice last Autumn, and was disarmed both times.
 It is the second boy who is making the inquiries."

 Stilgrevsen laughed, a low harsh cackle.
 "Well, you've got your hands full then, Franz.
 I better let you get back to it."